 Net tangible book value per share of our common stock is determined by dividing our total tangible assets less our total liabilities by the number of shares of common stock outstanding.
-Pro forma net tangible book value per share of our common stock is calculated as net tangible book value per share of our common stock (i) after giving effect to the sale of 6,250,000 shares of common stock in this offering at the initial public offering price of \$16.00, and after deducting estimated underwriting discounts and commissions and estimated offering expenses and giving effect to the use of proceeds described herein, (ii) the completion of the concurrent private placement of 468,750 shares of our common stock at the initial public offering price of \$16.00 per share, and (iii) assuming the underwriters will not exercise their over-allotment option in this offering.
+Pro forma net tangible book value per share of our common stock is calculated as net tangible book value per share of our common stock (i) after giving effect to the sale of 6,250,000 shares of common stock in this offering at the assumed initial public offering price of \$17.00, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses and giving effect to the use of proceeds described herein, (ii) the completion of the concurrent private placement of approximately 441,176 shares of our common stock at the assumed offering price of \$17.00 per share, which represents the mid-point of the estimated initial public offering price range as set forth on the cover page of the prospectus, and (iii) assuming the underwriters will not exercise their overallotment option in this offering.

 Our historical net tangible book value as of September 30, 2021 was \$128.7 million, or approximately \$16.01 per share of common stock.
-Without taking into account any other changes in such net tangible book value after September 30, 2021 other than to give effect to such events as required to calculate pro forma net tangible book value, our pro forma net tangible book value as of September 30, 2021 would have been approximately \$227.2 million, or \$15.39 per share of common stock.
-This represents an immediate decrease in pro forma net tangible book value of approximately \$0.62 per share to our existing common stockholders and an immediate dilution in pro forma net tangible book value of approximately \$0.61 per share to investors purchasing shares of common stock in this offering at the initial public offering price.
+Without taking into account any other changes in such net tangible book value after September 30, 2021 other than to give effect to such events as required to calculate pro forma net tangible book value, our pro forma net tangible book value as of September 30, 2021 would have been approximately \$241.7 million, or \$16.40 per share of common stock.
+This represents an immediate increase in pro forma net tangible book value of approximately \$0.39 per share to our existing common stockholders and an immediate dilution in pro forma net tangible book value of approximately \$0.60 per share to investors purchasing shares of common stock in this offering at the assumed initial public offering price.